 awaited how it would be accepted by the public.
 As with any ahead of

-its time technology it was immediately embraced by technological
+it’s time technology it was immediately embraced by technological

 innovators and early adopters.
 There was a small group of around